Raharijao/A.I.R.-project/README.md

 # About A.I.R.

-We aim to help the residents of Saint Louise by providing them with a an interactive map website, hosted on google cloud, that shows them real time, forecast and historical data on the air quality of their city.
+We aim to help the residents of St. Louis by providing them with a an interactive map website, hosted on google cloud, that shows them real time, forecast and historical data on the air quality of their city.

 # Resources